Third suspect charged with murder in 2017 shooting

 Charges against 46-year-old Carey Pilot and 39-year-old Gary Linen were dropped, then later reinstated amid questions about evidence presented to their grand juries.

-Charges against then 19-year-old Josaiah Bynum, were dropped and not reinstated.
+The charges against then 19-year-old Josaiah Bynum were dropped and not reinstated.

 Prosecutors allege Pilot started the Oct.
-2, 2017 shootout, when she opened fire toward Perez and Linen.
+2, 2017, shootout when she opened fire toward Perez and Linen.

 Jones, who was in a nearby parked car, was struck in the head by a stray bullet.